edeckers/react-native-blob-courier/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/BlobDownloaderExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-blob-downloader`.
+To edit the Objective-C files, open `example/ios/BlobCourierExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-blob-courier`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `blob_downloader` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `blob_courier` under `Android`.

 ### Commit message convention